Virginia

 Registration Deadlines

-• The voter registration deadline for the Virginia State Primary is Submitted by Tue May 28, 2024.
+• The voter registration deadline for the Virginia State Senate District 32 Special Election is Submitted by Tue Dec 31, 2024.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.